 Because of the remaining ``practical'' degeneracy, the diagonalization routine ends up picking some linear combination of these ``degenerate'' states and ordering them in some fashion.
 The arbitrary linear combination easily leads to a wave function that does not have the symmetry of the confining potential, as is evident in Fig.~(\ref{prob_density_sq1}).
 We will see the same problem emerge in the Landau gauge, which {\it does not have} the symmetry of the confinement potential, so it is prudent to emphasize that this aspect (having or not having a gauge with the symmetry of the confining potential) is not so important.
-Here, where the gauge choice is the symmetric one, we still encounter this problem, and it is because of the ``practical'' degeneracy (i.e. energies that are within $<10^{-16}$ of one another) that remains in the solutions.
+Here, where the gauge choice is the more symmetric one, we still encounter this problem, and it is because of the ``practical'' degeneracy (i.e. energies that are within $<10^{-16}$ of one another) that remains in the solutions.
 The `practical'' degeneracy remains because, for large values of $G$, there is enough space in the confined potential for the ``centre'' of the wave function to be arbitrarily located.

-We have resolved this problem by adding an additional confining potential with the symmetry of the square.
-Our choice is gauge invariant and is
+We have resolved this problem by adding an additional perturbative confining potential with the symmetry of the square.
+Our choice is gauge invariant and is given by:

 where $\omega_0$ is the characteristic frequency to characterize the perturbation potential.
 It is important to emphasize that this additional potential is minute: typically $(\omega_0/\omega_c)^2 \approx 10^{-6}$ for $G=50$, so that the energies are not really affected at any level the eye can detect, but the degeneracy is lifted sufficiently to allow the diagonalization algorithm to properly and unambiguously order the otherwise quasi-degenerate eigenstates.
-Most importantly, the centre of all wave functions is now correctly placed at the centre of the square.
+Most importantly, the centres of all wave functions are now correctly placed at the centre of the square.

-When this tiny potential is included we obtain the results for the probability densities shown in Fig.~(\ref{prob_density_sq2}), where now the results look correct and more sensible [the same tiny potential was actually used in Fig.~(\ref{prob_density1b})].
-For the sake of completeness, we include the required matrix elements for our current problem,
+When this \textit{very weak} potential is included we obtain the results for the probability densities shown in Fig.~(\ref{prob_density_sq2}), where now the results look correct and more sensible (the same perturbative potential was actually used in Fig.~(\ref{prob_density1b})).